Hildene Estate in Manchester Vermont

 - There is a nice RV park here: 48 Camping on the Battenkill #8565, Arlington, VT 05250, United States

-- You want to know where to go with a motorhome stay overnight in New England and New York * can and are you looking for parking spaces and campsites?
+- You want to know where you can stay overnight in New England and New York * and are looking for parking spaces and campsites?
 You can find information about this under this link.

 What we like best is the view of the surroundings that one has from the park over the valley.
 Almost as if from an eagle's nest, we look down over the forest slopes and the hills of the Green Mountains on the other side of the valley.
 I can well understand what drew Robert Todd Lincoln here and what prompted him to build his family's ancestral home here.
 I think his father, President Abraham Lincoln, would have liked it too.
 Here you are far away from any big city and live in an environment in the middle of the country.
 Perhaps that was what impressed his son so much here?
 Who knows.
 In any case, he spent the rest of his life in Hildene.